 Regardless of how much hair your Chinese crested has, they are all the same on the inside.
 Chinese crested are marvelous lapdogs, requiring less exercise than many breeds their size, making them excellent companions for seniors and people living in apartments.
 They are friendly, social dogs, so leaving them alone for too long can lead to some separation anxiety stress behaviors, but they get along famously with other dogs and cats, so a multi-pet home would help mitigate those effects.

 These guys make perfect apartment dogs.
-Chinese cresteds are nearly hypoallergenic, quiet, clean, and have low demands for exercise, making them ideal for smaller living spaces.
+Chinese cresteds are quiet, clean, and have low demands for exercise, making them ideal for smaller living spaces.
 They have a quiet, friendly personality and are more than happy to curl up and sit with their family on the couch, which makes them great for seniors and people with mobility issues.

 If you do have a yard, Chinese crested will be happy to make use of it as well, but keep in mind nothing about these dogs—especially the hairless varieties—is suited for outdoor living.
 These are in-house lapdogs, through and through, which means outside time will need to be supervised and limited.
 Be especially aware that cold weather will be particularly concerning for your hairless Chinese crested, and some kind of sweater or covering will be a necessity, rather than a fun accessory.

 This same advice can be used for children as well.
-As friendly, playful dogs, they love children of all ages, however, care must be used with toddlers and smaller children, as the Chinese crested's small frame can be easily hurt if play gets too rambunctious.
+As friendly, playful dogs, they love children of all ages; however, care must be used with toddlers and smaller children, as the Chinese crested's small frame can be easily hurt if play gets too rambunctious.

 For the powderpuffs, grooming is straightforward but persistent.
 Brushing daily is the best way to avoid matting and, for the healthiest possible coat, it's recommended to never brush their hair while dry.
-A light misting from a water bottle during brushing will help keep hair tangle-free and easy to maintain.
+A light misting from a water bottle during brushing will help keep their hair tangle-free and easy to maintain.
 That aside, a bath every month or so will probably be necessary.

 "When there's no hair for protection, there's no protection from the sun," says Michelle Beck, DVM, CCRT, CVA-Veterinarian, with the Backlund Animal Clinic in Omaha, Neb.
-"So it's important to treat (Chinese cresteds) a lot like small children, really.
-Keeping them out of direct sun in the mid-day, having them outside only for short periods at a time.
+"So it's important to treat [Chinese cresteds] a lot like small children, really.
+Keeping them out of direct sun in the mid-day, having them outside only for short periods at a time."

 “Once a week bathings, but really, no more than that,” Beck says.
 “The more you wash their skin, the more you remove the natural oils that act as protectants.

 "Humans brush our teeth," Beck says.
 "We floss, we rinse, and we go to the dentist a couple times a year for additional cleaning and upkeep.
-Dogs only do any of that when we do it for them.
+Dogs only do any of that when we do it for them."

-"There are definitely advantages to monitoring your dog's teeth.
-Brushing prevents buildup of plaque, and will help with gingivitis and overall mouth health."
+"There are definitely advantages to monitoring your dog's teeth," she says.
+"Brushing prevents buildup of plaque, and will help with gingivitis and overall mouth health."